Amazing film character bronze statues in Leicester Square London with free audio tour!

 There are even interactive maps with sounds and visuals to accompany the figures.
 In the Leicester Square Statue free film audio tour!

-This unique audio tour offers an immersive experience as you explore the eight iconic film scenes that celebrate a whole century of cinema in the London square.
+This unique audio tour offers an immersive experience as you explore the eight iconic film scenes celebrating a century of cinema in London Square.

 Thank you for reading about Leicester Square Film Statues